Palline. The Megadango

 Form is nature.
 Form is function.
 Form is beauty.
 Form is fun.

-We saw the thematic breadth of clay construction as an opportunity to present the material in a previously unknown way.
-In polished and compressed form, clay has an almost stony texture – an interplay of reflection and extraordinary color contrast.
-Such a surface offers an incredible quality that is rarely associated with the material.
+The thematic breadth of earthen construction offers countless opportunities to present the material in ways previously unthought of.
+Case and point: clay, in polished and compressed form, has an almost stone-like texture – an interplay of reflection and extraordinary color contrast.
+Such a surface offers a quality rarely associated with the material itself.

 Scroll to Top